-In Analog Loop-Back mode, the differential DAC output is connected, via a loop-back switch, to the ADC input (see Figure 17).
-This mode allows the ADC channel to check functionality of the DAC channel as the reconstructed output signal can be monitored using the ADC as a sampler.
-Analog Loop-Back is enabled by setting the ALB bit (CRF:7).
+In analog loop-back mode, the differential DAC output is connected, via a loop-back switch, to the ADC input, as shown in Figure 22.
+This mode allows the ADC channel to check functionality of the DAC channel as the reconstructed output signal can be monitored using the ADC as a sampler. analog loop-back is enabled by setting the ALB bit (CRF:7).

-NOTE: Analog Loop-Back can only be enabled if the Analog Gain Tap is powered down (CRC:1 = 0).
+Note that analog loop-back can only be enabled if the Analog Gain Tap is powered down (CRC:1 = 0).

-Figure 17.
+Figure 22.
 Analog Loop-Back Connectivity